HiSPARC/publicdb/README.rst

    $ sh provisioning/setup-tunnel.sh davidf

-You can also use an application like *SSH Tunnel* by Codinn.
+You can also use an application like *SSH Tunnel Manager* by Tynsoe or *SSH Tunnel* by Codinn.

 If you're on Windows or something, you can look into PuTTY and setup the tunnels that way.

 Once you have everything up and running, you have to use a different Ansible inventory file.
 That is needed to tell Ansible to use the tunnels, and not a direct connection.
 One is provided, so you can run::